 - Deducting the strengths, weaknesses, opportunities and threats in a structured way.

-- Obtaining a consensus
+- Obtaining a consensus.

-The general diagnostics is a structured approach based on facts and opinion.
+The general diagnostics is a structured approach based on facts and opinions.
 It will start individually and then switch to a team approach.
 It is a proven method, which usually can be executed in a short timeframe.
 Years of experience combined with a neutral, external view allow us to accurately pinpoint the main pain points.
 The output of the general diagnostics will be the basis for the definition of the future direction and priorities.

 Few organizations work focused.
 Individual interviews with policy makers often tell us that they have no such thing as a common set of goals.
 Each member of the management team often has its own goals.
 As a result change efforts are dispersed and not really making an impact.

-- Agreeing on the strategic topics, the major strengths, weaknesses, opportunities and threats and the status of the ongoing programs
+- Agreeing on the strategic topics, the major strengths, weaknesses, opportunities and threats and the status of the ongoing programs.

 - Defining the objectives for the next year and/or the next 3 years in an unambiguous and consensual way.